i3mr01/Clip01/README.md

 ![Download Panel](scs2.png)
 ## Features

-- 🎨 Beautiful, modern UI
+- 🎨 Beautiful, modern, easy to use UI
 - ⚡ Fast video information fetching
 - 📱 Responsive design for all devices
 - 🔒 Rate limiting and security features